DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 Second, these blocks are a demonstration of power to the AKP’s own voters.
-As Twitter was blocked shortly before the local elections in March 2014, Erdogan made this part of his political campaign by saying that “they (AKP) were going to root out Twitter”, thus signaling his power to take on a global internet actor.
+As Twitter was blocked shortly before the local elections in March 2014, Erdogan made this part of his political campaign by saying that 'they (AKP) were going to root out Twitter', thus signaling his power to take on a global internet actor.
 Third, through website blocking the government is forcing big internet companies like Twitter to be more cooperative in terms of removing content.
 Twitter